leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 #### a.
 Create GitHub Repo
 > Go to Github and create an empty and public repository called `patients-analysis`.

-- Repo description: *analysis of treatments for inflammation*
+- Repo description: *analysis of different clinical treatments*

 #### b.
 Add Remote to Local Repo

 ##### b0.
 Conect to GitHub via SSH [Technical Break, 30 min]

-> Recently, GitHub requires authentification via SSH to do pulls an pushes, but not for cloning. **Use illustrations** to explain what a SSH connection entitles.
+> Recently, GitHub requires 2F-A authentification via SSH to do pulls an pushes, but not for cloning. **Use illustrations** to explain what a SSH connection entitles.

 To connect via SSH do the following: